Data Wrangling

 5. Create a list called animals_list in which the first element contains the speed column of the animals DataFrame and the second element contains the color column of the animals DataFrame.

-6. Create a dictionary with the appropriate keys (i.e speed and color).
+6. Create a dictionary with the appropriate keys (i.e., speed and color).

-The in operator, reordering and matching
+The isin operator, reordering and matching

-# Read in proj_summary if needed
+# Read in proj_summary

 proj_summary = pd.read_table("data/project-summary.txt",